Where to watch rugby in Bristol

 Huge projector screens bring the game to life – even more so with the lively match day atmosphere.
 And with a delicious selection of pub grub at great prices, Horts is an obvious choice for an exciting afternoon out.

-This well-loved Aussie sports bar is a popular choice for younger, passionate crowds.
+This well-loved Aussie sports bar which doubles up as a nightclub is a popular choice for younger, passionate crowds.
 Walkabout on Corn street is centrally located and boasts two cinema-sized screens, so you’re guaranteed to catch every pass and punch.

 And once the match is over, the party continues well into the night with lively music, dancing and good-old fashioned debauchery from down under!

 Clifton Wine Bar